Blog

 When it comes to farming in a way that’s good for the environment, natural farming and organic farming are like two peas in a pod.
 They might use different techniques, but they both care deeply about nature and farming sustainably.
 Here are some ways they’re alike:

-- Soil Health Enhancement: Both natural and organic farming promote healthy soil and techniques such as crop rotation, vermicomposting, and cow dung manure, which improves soil structure and nutrient content while encouraging resistance of plants and yields.
+• Soil Health Enhancement: Both natural and organic farming promote healthy soil and techniques such as crop rotation, vermicomposting, and cow dung manure, which improve soil structure and nutrient content while encouraging resistance of plants and yields.

 Differences Between Natural and Organic Farming: